 - A. Applicants must submit an admissions application to Wilson Community College with an official high school transcript or equivalency and all post-secondary course work.
 Students should indicate on the admission application that they are choosing to re-admit into an Allied Health program.

-- Deadline for spring readmission:October 15
+- Deadline for spring readmission:

+December 1

-- Deadline for summer readmission:March 13
+- Deadline for summer readmission:April 1

-- Deadline for fall readmission: June 15
+- Deadline for fall readmission: July 1

-- B. Applicants are required to complete the admissions process to be officially admitted to the College. - C. Applicants must complete an Allied Health Intent Form with a Student Development Admissions Counselor. - D. Applicants must submit TEAS scores earned within the past 2 years, or contact Student Development at 252-246-1281 to schedule an appointment to take the TEAS.
+- B. Applicants are required to complete the admissions process to be officially admitted to the College.

+- C. Applicants must complete an Allied Health Intent Form with a Student Development Admissions Counselor.

+- D. Applicants must submit TEAS scores earned within the past 2 years, or schedule an appointment online via the admissions page on the WCC website.
 The TEAS may be taken twice in a 12 month period, at least 30 days apart.
-The following overall adjusted scores must be achieved for readmission to each program: - Associate Degree Nursing 63.3% - Practical Nursing Diploma 54% - Surgical Technology 50%
+TEAS scores more than two years old will not be accepted.
+The following overall adjusted scores must be achieved for readmission to each program:

+- Associate Degree Nursing 63.3%

+- Practical Nursing Diploma 54%

+- Surgical Technology 50%